-The number of employees working for the Hilliard City School District is expected to grow by 11 positions in the next fiscal year (FY24), reaching a total of 1,959 full-time equivalent (FTE) positions.
-To achieve this, 11 regular teaching positions and 6.5 tutor positions will be reduced through attrition.
-However, there will be an addition of 13 special education teaching positions and 5 additional English Language Learner (EL) teaching positions.
-On the classified staff side, there will be a reduction of 7 aide positions, but an increase of 11 bus driver positions is anticipated, aiming to have a full team of drivers.
-The remaining increase in staff includes three secretarial positions, one nurse, two speech therapists, and one occupational therapist.
+The number of employees working for the Hilliard City School District is expected to grow by 13 positions in the next fiscal year (FY25), reaching a total of 1,953 full-time equivalent (FTE) positions.
+This includes the addition of 10 special education teaching positions and 1 additional English Language Learner (EL) position.
+To achieve this, 8 regular teaching positions and 3 tutor positions will be reduced through attrition.
+On the classified staff side, there will be an increase of 11 aide positions to support the additional special education unit classrooms which will be added at the preschool and elementary levels.
+Additionally, the school aged childcare staff were restructured, which results in a reduction of 1 position.